microsoft/PSDocs/docs/keywords/PSDocs/en-US/about_PSDocs_Keywords.md

 Document 'Sample' {

     # By default each section is included when markdown in generated
-    Section 'Included in output' {
+    Section 'Included in output' -Force {

         # Section and section content is included in generated markdown
     }